diko95/Routing-of-telephone-calls/README.md

-# price-calculator
-Routing of telephone calls
+# Routing of telephone calls
 Some telephone operators have submitted their price lists including price per minute for different phone number prefixes.
 The price lists look like this:
 Operator A:
 1     0.9